Fester’s Quest

 Even to my untrained eye I knew Fester’s Quest was eerily similar to Blaster Master.
 According to this interview they were developed by the same team which makes sense.
 It borrows many elements from that title, from weapons to enemies and even graphics.
 Fester’s Quest was made under a very tight deadline which makes explains the recycled assets.
 Unfortunately there was enough time to make any last minute changes to fix its flaws which is ultimately what dooms it.

-Although you spend the majority of the game in the overhead perspective entering buildings is done in first person.
-It is very similar to Wizardry or Phantasy Star and surprisingly smooth.
-That being said I do question their inclusion.
+Although you spend the majority of the game in the overhead perspective exploring buildings is in first person.
+It is similar to Wizardry or Phantasy Star and surprisingly smooth.
+I do question their inclusion however.
 There are no enemies in each building and outside of one no items.
 These are simply bridges leading to the few boss battles.
 The overall goal is to defeat all five bosses and assemble the clues leading to Gomez’s whereabouts.
-This is an average sized game for its time but whether you’ll stick around to the end is another story.
+This is an average size game for its time but whether you stick around to the end is another story.

 Fester's Quest 041 Fester's Quest 045 Fester's Quest 074

 Fester’s Quest is not just one of the most difficult games on the NES.
 This is also one of the hardest games of all time.
 There a myriad number of reasons for this and they all combine to ruin the game.
 By default Fester can only take two hits before death.
-There are two health upgrades but you’ll have to find them first.
+There are two health upgrades but you have to find them first.
 Death comes frequently and unfortunately continuing starts you back at the beginning of the game.
-That means you’ll have to slowly trudge your way through every sewer and building just to retrace your steps.
+That means slowly trudging your way through every sewer and building just to retrace your steps.
 Toward the end of the game this is an excruciating process and liable to make you shut the game off.

 There is no battery backup or passwords to save progress either.
-This isn’t a particularly long game but just like Blaster Master it desperately needed it.
+This is nit a particularly long game but just like Blaster Master it desperately needed it.
 Working your way through every sewer and brutal boss battle each time to make progress is excruciating.
 Somehow I finished this when I was younger.
 But that was over the course of more than a year and slowly chipping away at it.
-I’d like to say I felt a sense of accomplishment but it was more like I wasted my time.
+I would like to say I felt a sense of accomplishment but it was more like a waste of my time.
 Don’t make the same mistake.

 In Closing

 I wanted to like Fester’s Quest.
 In some respects I actually do like it.
 But not enough to ever recommend it to anyone.
 You would have to overlook too many crippling flaws to appreciate its good points.
-At that point you’re better off playing another game.
+At that point you are better off playing another game.

 Fester's Quest